A Game for the Ages

 Over that timeframe, Tranmere Rovers, the name eventually ascribed to that team, has played close to 5,000 competitive football matches.
 Not one of those contests carried the one-off prize of a Wembley final for the victor.

 Sure, the sainted sons have faced many two-legged affairs with that bounty on the line, but never have they had to negotiate one standalone match to earn a shot at silverware in the national stadium.

 That will change on Saturday, when Prenton Park hosts the first one-legged promotion playoff semi-final in the history of English football’s top five divisions.

-In twenty or thirty years’ time, the average non-league footballer will be employed in some other, less glamorous field.
+In twenty or thirty years’ time, the average non-league footballer will be employed in a less glamorous field.
 A property developer, perhaps, or a personal trainer.
 Maybe even a shop owner, postman or teacher.
 When the crowds drift away and the floodlights dim one final time, when obscurity beckons with retirement’s dull embrace, the majority will not be remembered.
-They will live normal, workaday lives, where even the next-door neighbour may be unaware that they once played professional sport for a living.
+They will live normal, workaday lives where even the next-door neighbour may be unaware that they once played professional football for a living.

 Twelve months ago, things were different.
 Rovers won with a regularity never seen before, creating a whirlwind of momentum approaching the playoffs.
 Aldershot wandered straight into the eye of that storm and were blown away in the semi-finals.
 By contrast, at Wembley, we were found wanting against Forest Green.

 Without delving into the pop psychology of that fateful day, an argument can be made that we didn’t know what to expect.
 It was all very new: the tiring exhilaration, the monstrous stadium, the mammoth pitch.
 Suits, national anthems, unparalleled pressure.
 Perhaps it was all too much for the uninitiated, too much for those who hadn’t experienced an occasion like it for almost twenty years.